Who is a Maintenance Foreman?

 Key Responsibilities:

-- Scheduling Maintenance Activities: Planning and coordinating maintenance schedules to minimize downtime.
+- Scheduling and coordinating maintenance activities.

 What Does a Maintenance Foreman Do?

-The role of a Maintenance Foreman is multifaceted, requiring a blend of technical expertise, leadership skills, and organizational abilities.
-Their primary goal is to ensure the smooth and efficient operation of equipment and facilities.
-In the Indian context, this role is particularly important due to the diverse range of industries and infrastructure.
+The role of a Maintenance Foreman is multifaceted, involving a blend of technical expertise, leadership, and organizational skills.
+Their primary responsibility is to ensure the smooth and efficient operation of equipment and facilities.
+Here's a detailed breakdown of their key duties:

 How to Become a Maintenance Foreman in India?